The best eCommerce platforms are a gateway to selling goods in the current digital world.

 SEO isn’t the only way to improve your chances of succeeding in today’s digital world.
 However, it is something you need to keep in mind from the moment you start building your store.
 You’ll struggle to attract customers to your website if your site isn’t well-optimized from a technical standpoint.

-Unfortunately, while most ecommerce tools do come with some SEO support, there are limitations to what you can expect from certain providers.
+Unfortunately, while most eCommerce tools do come with some SEO support, there are limitations to what you can expect from certain providers.
 For instance, Squarespace is wonderful at general SEO functionality, but it’s not ideal for blogging.
-Magento is also a fantastic tool for SEO customization, but you’ll need to compromise on ease-of-use to really make the most of this tool.
+Adobe Commerce is also a fantastic tool for SEO customization, but you’ll need to compromise on ease-of-use to really make the most of this tool.

 WooCommerce, as an add-on for the WordPress environment, is a natural choice for a lot of SEO-focused companies, because it works with leading SEO solutions like Yoast.
 Similarly, Shift4Shop (3DCart) as strong SEO performance thanks to faster loading speeds and better customization options for tags and meta descriptions than most builders.